namuol/jquery.githubLatestCommitsWidget/README.md

 ![](https://github.com/namuol/jquery.githubLatestCommitsWidget/raw/master/theme_mini-dark.png)

+If you've created a new theme, [I'd love to add it to the official repo](https://github.com/namuol/jquery.githubLatestCommitsWidget/pulls)!

 **NOTE**: Custom themes are not supported yet with the `iframe` technique yet, but I intend to add this soon.